tmornini/http-spec/README.md

 * character is SQUARED ASTERISK (U+29C6)

-## Built-in Date Matcher
+## Built-in Matchers

-⧆optional-name⧆:date⧆ is a special-case matcher that matches the RFC-822 date format used by the HTTP 1.1 Date header.
+⧆optional-name⧆:date⧆ is a matcher for RFC-822 dates used by the HTTP 1.1 Date header.

+⧆optional-name⧆:b62:22⧆ is a matcher for 22 characters of base 62 characters.

 ## Substitution